Table of Contents

 • 6.
 Travel Insurance for Study Abroad

 Your insurance provider typically does not cover you overseas, which could mean facing outrageously expensive hospital bills and paying out-of-pocket.
-Even if you’re on your family’s insurance, it will not cover you when you’re abroad.
+Even if you’re on your family’s insurance, it likely will not cover you when you’re abroad.
 Travel insurance is a wise safety net because it protects you in case of flight delays, cancelation, baggage loss, theft, international medical expenses, and other common travel issues.

 We use Faye because they are the best in the game!
-Most providers are like dinosaurs and make you do tons of paperwork, pleading for the money that is owed to you.
+Most providers are like dinosaurs and make you do tons of paperwork, pleading for the money that is rightfully owed to you.
 Faye, on the other hand, sends you money through their mobile app and makes the claims process super easy.
 They support you when you need it most and prevent an already expensive study abroad trip from becoming irrecoverable!
-Even if your parents chip in, it’s smart to spare everyone’s bank accounts from any potential emergencies!
+Even if your parents chip in, it’s smart to spare everyone’s bank accounts from any potential emergencies.

 Faye Travel Insurance